sbabic/swupdate/doc/source/swupdate.rst

 This project is thought to help to update an embedded system from a storage media or from network.
-However, it should be mainly considered as a framework, where further protocols or installers (in swupdate they are called handlers) can be easily added to the application.
+However, it should be mainly considered as a framework, where further protocols or installers (in SWUpdate they are called handlers) can be easily added to the application.

 One use case is to update from an external local media, as